subscriptions-project/swg-js/docs/swg-basic-docs/enable_swg.md

 ### `isPartOfProductID`

 Use the `isPartofProductID` attribute to specify which pricing plan you want to configure for the page.
-This attribute follows the syntax of `<PRODUCT_ID>:<PLAN_NAME>`
+This attribute follows the syntax of `<PUBLICATION_ID>:<PRODUCT_ID>`

 You must ensure that your pricing plan is set to live, otherwise the snippet will not load correctly on the page.